nyx-project/vyhub-documentation/docs/guide/adverts.md

 # Adverts

 Adverts are messages that are printed in the server chat on a regular basis.
+Think of them like a newsletter for your server.
 The interval can be changed per server in the configuration file of the game integration.

 ## Attributes